omni-us/jsonargparse/DOCUMENTATION.rst

 Serialization
 -------------

-Parsers that have an :class:`.ActionConfigFile` argument also include a ``--print_config`` option.
+Parsers that have an `action="config"` argument also include a ``--print_config`` option.
 This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.
 If the `ruyaml <https://ruyaml.readthedocs.io>`__ package is